 These are the BEST Soft Gingerbread Cookies ever!
 They are buttery, soft cookies with the perfect amount of ginger and cinnamon.
-These will make you forget about any dry, hard gingerbread you have had in the past!
+These easy cookies will make you forget about any dry, hard gingerbread you have had in the past!

-And if you love gingerbread, make sure to check out my Gingersnap Cookies recipe too!
+Looking for more gingerbread recipes?
+Make sure to check out my Gingersnap Cookies recipe too!

 Soft Gingerbread Cookies Are A Classic Holiday Cookie Recipe!